StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/ngram_search.md

 ## Parameters

 - `haystack`: required, the first string to compare.
-It must be a VARCHAR value, and it can be a column name or a const value.
+It must be a VARCHAR value.
+It can be a column name or a const value.
 - `needle`: required, the second string to compare.
-It must be a VARCHAR value, and it can only be const value.
+It must be a VARCHAR value.
+It can only be a const value.

   :::tip

   - The length of the `needle` value can not be larger than 2^15.
 Otherwise an error will be thrown.
+If `haystack` is a column name, and an N-Gram bloom filter index is created for that column in the table, then the index can accelerate the computation speed of the `ngram_search` function.
   - If the length of the `haystack` value is larger than 2^15, this function will return 0.
   - If the length of the `haystack` or `needle` value is smaller than `gram_num`, this fucntion will return 0.